|Dr J. Anders|

 |Enrolment:||162 students (approx)|

 This module builds on the discussion of thermal properties in the Stage 1 PHY1024 Properties of Matter module, introduces classical thermodynamics and shows how its laws arise naturally from the statistical properties of an ensemble.
-Real-world examples of the key ideas are presented and their application in later modules such as PHY2024 Condensed Matter I and PHY3063 Stars is stressed.
+Real-world examples of the key ideas are presented and their application in later modules such as PHY2024 Condensed Matter I and PHY30703 Stars from Birth to Death is stressed.
 The concepts developed in this module are further extended in the PHYM001 Statistical Physics module.

 The aim of Classical thermodynamics is to describe the states and processes of of systems in terms of macroscopic directly measurable properties.
 It was largely developed during the industrial revolution for practical purposes, such as improving the efficiency the steam-engines, and its famous Three Laws are empirically based.